The first of the RAF’s P-8A Poseidon maritime patrol aircraft is due to land in the UK for the first time in a few weeks.

 The aircraft are due to make their first arrival in the United Kingdom in early February.

-The total revamp is costing £400 million and more than one million working hours so far have been put into the project.
+The total revamp at RAF Lossiemouth is costing £400 million, with more than one million working hours so far have been put into the project.

 The facility will be big enough to house three of the P-8A aircraft and will bring in nearly 500 extra personnel to the site.